 Employees who have regular use of vehicles in the course of their employment will be asked to allow Curry College to check the validity of their driver's license as well as their driving record.
 Employees must have an acceptable record (less than four points on the Caravan for Commuters schedule) in order to be qualified to drive a Curry vehicle.
-Drivers must also take a mandatory safety course prior to being qualified.

-An employee who engages in improper, careless, negligent, destructive or unsafe use or operation of vehicles or who receives excessive traffic and/or parking citations, may be subject to disciplinary action.
+An employee who engages in improper, careless, negligent, destructive or unsafe use or operation of vehicles or who receives excessive traffic and/or parking citations may be subject to disciplinary action.
 Employees are obligated to pay any fines they are assessed for motor vehicle citations and parking tickets, on or off campus.

 Parking automobiles on campus must be in accordance with designated parking areas.
 The haphazard parking of automobiles causes blockage of fire lanes as well as pedestrian difficulties.
 The Milton Fire Department regulations require access to all roads for fire apparatus.
-Violations will be subject to parking fines, and possible disciplinary action if severe or repeated.
+Violations will be subject to parking fines and possible disciplinary action if severe or repeated.
 The complete policy is available on the portal and by clicking here.

-SECTION 4: INTERNATIONAL STUDENTS
+SECTION 3: INTERNATIONAL STUDENTS